mattlewis92/angular-bootstrap-confirm/README.md

 ## Documentation

+### mwl-confirm directive

-There is a single directive exposed to create the calendar, use it like so:
+There is a single directive exposed to create the confirmation popover, use it like so:
 ```javascript
 <button
   class="btn btn-default"